Cardano-After-Dark/hydra-poc/README.md

 This will create a Cardano key pair for the funding wallet and generate an address. **Preprod tADA** can be obtained from the [Cardano Testnet Faucet](https://docs.cardano.org/cardano-testnets/tools/faucet/) with this address as the recipient.

 The script will query the blockchain every 10 seconds until the funding wallet has enough funds or until a timeout of 5 minutes is reached.
 Once the funding wallet has enough funds, the script will create key pairs for the participants, generate addresses for all key pairs, and build a transaction to send 1000000000 lovelace from the funding wallet to the participants' node and funds addresses.
 It will also create a Hydra key pair for each participant.

+Note: If this fails, try it again.
+TODO: Fix this

 You can verify the funds have been received by the participants:

 ```bash
 ./scripts/utils/query-node-funds.sh